Portable Rock Art / Figure Stones in

 Ursel Benekendorff in her garden in Geesthacht near Hamburg, with two Groß Pampau artifacts - similar form, different sizes.

-Since 1984 Ursel Benekendorff has devoted much of her life to the recovery, preservation, and analysis of artifacts from glacial till far beneath the current terrain surface at the Ohle (now Ohle & Lau) gravel quarry by Groß Pampau near Hamburg.
+Since 1984 Mrs. Benekendorff has devoted much of her life to the recovery, preservation, and analysis of artifacts from glacial till far beneath the current terrain surface at the Ohle (now Ohle & Lau) gravel quarry by Groß Pampau near Hamburg.
 Initially looking only for fossils, she began to notice obvious flint tools of ancient typology, as well as artifacts of a clearly iconistic nature.
 For several years she visited the site as often as possible, and with the kind permission of Mr. Ohle stood or crouched hours-long by the conveyor belt transporting stones to the rock crusher, rescuing hundreds of them.

 Ben Dupen, Ursel Benekendorff, James Harrod in Elst, Holland, 1989